e2fsck Command: Tutorial & Examples

 This command will run e2fsck on the file system located on the device /dev/sda1.

-e2fsck also provides several options to customize its behavior.
+e2fsck offers several options to customize its behavior.
 Here are some examples:

 e2fsck -n /dev/sda1